How to Use Shopify POS in 10 Easy Steps

 Step 6: Import Customers

 With your inventory uploaded and ready to go, it’s time to start adding your customers.
-With Shopify, you can keep a detailed customer database full of client information and run customer reports, so you can understand your shoppers better.
+Shopify allows you to keep a detailed customer database full of client information and run customer reports so that you can understand your shoppers better.
 Whether you have a list of clients you need to input or not, Shopify has a solution for you.

 The first thing that you will want to do is head over to the “Customers” option on your home screen sidebar.
 From there, you will come to a page where you have options for adding customers.
 You can either “Import Customers” in bulk or “Add Customers” individually.